 Fix 6.
 Update the Firmware of the SSD

 Is your SSD's firmware up-to-date?
-As new bugs and issues can be found and fixed, it is essential to update the firmware on your SSD.
+As new bugs and issues can be found and fixed, updating the firmware on your SSD is essential.

 The firmware can be updated to enhance SSD performance.
 To do this, you must first determine the exact SSD's firmware version and then go to the manufacturer's website to download the updated firmware.